We may receive compensation when you click on links to products from our partners.

 While there are many factors when considering a job offer, one of the key drivers is how much compensation you are offered.Tweet This

 Of course, if you don’t know what you are worth it’s hard to know.
 So what are you worth?
 Do you know?
 Well, you should know before you get the job offer.
 Salary guides and salary search tools are helpful.
 Like everything on the Internet these days, you could spend days (maybe weeks) researching salary.
 After a few tries at the sites listed below, you should be able to get the basic information you need without spending days looking for it.

 Salary Surveys & Guides:

-2015 SALARY GUIDE: IT Salary Evolution – This survey provides the average salary by Robert Half.
-Click on the “get the guide” do download your copy.
+SALARY GUIDE: IT Salary Evolution – This survey provides the average salary by Robert Half.
+Click on “get the guide” to download your copy.
 There are also some tools on the page.
 There is a salary calculator as well as a chart on hiring trends.

 JobStar Salary Surveys – This link to surveys, from JobStar.org, provides links to over 300 salary surveys.
 They start with a very long list of career types, followed by a link to general salary surveys.
 You should be able to find your functional role from this list and get a rough idea of what your salary might be in this market.

 Salary Guides by Robert Half – Another great resource from RHI, there are links to industry / functional role-specific surveys such as Legal, Technology, Finance & Accounting, and Office Team (to name a few).
 Click the link that interests you and you are led to a page where you can sign-up for the surveys.

 Salary Calculator – One of many salary calculators (way too many to list here), this one is offered by homefair.com.
 Type in your title put in your zip code and you are all set to go.
 Fairly generic, but should give you a rough indication.